-The following guidelines are for organizations that are seeking funding to support a range improvement project.
-These guidelines are in addition to the requirements set in the General Grant Guidelines.
+The following guidelines are for organizations seeking funding to support a range improvement project.
+These guidelines are in addition to the requirements found in the General Grant Guidelines.

-Any request to support a project that seeks to improve a facility would be considered a range improvement.
+Any request to support a project that seeks to improve a facility is considered a range improvement.
 This includes, but is not limited to:

-Applications from organizations seeking funding to support range improvement projects will be evaluated and treated in the same manner as general grant applications.
-However, range grant applications typically undergo additional scrutiny to ensure that the project meets Foundation policies and IRS regulations.
+Applications from organizations seeking funding to support range improvement projects will be evaluated and treated in the same manner as General Grant Applications.
+Required documents are:

-Letters from clubs or ranges that describe how the project will benefit club members, NRA members, or potential members do not show a public benefit.
-Such letters will be disregarded and you will be requested to provide additional documentation demonstrating a public benefit before the application can move forward.
+Letters from clubs or ranges that describe how the project will benefit NRA members, club members, or potential members do not show a public benefit.
+Such letters will be disregarded, and you will be requested to provide additional documentation demonstrating a public benefit before the application can move forward.

 The NRA Foundation is a 501(c)(3) charitable organization.
 Contributions are tax-deductible to the full extent allowed by law.
 The NRA Foundation Tax ID number is: 52-1710886